vitessio/website/content/en/docs/user-guides/move-tables.md

 ---

 {{< info >}}
-This guide follows on from [get started with a local deployment](../../get-started/local).
-It assumes that the `./101_initial_cluster.sh` script has been executed, and that you have a running Vitess cluster.
+This guide follows on from the Get Started guides.
+Please make sure that you have either a [Kubernetes (helm)](../../get-started/kubernetes) or [local](../../get-started/local) installation ready.
 {{< /info >}}

 [MoveTables](../../concepts/move-tables) is a new VReplication workflow in Vitess 6, and obsoletes Vertical Split from earlier releases.